mosip/documentation/docs/registration-client-settings-page.md

 ## Settings Schema

-* Default settings schema is configured as below
+Default settings schema is configured as below:
 ```
 [
 	{